A guide to the home inspection contingency

 When to waive a home inspection contingency

 You don’t have to include a home inspection contingency in your purchase agreement, though it’s strongly advised to do so.
-You can run into legal and financial complications if you don’t.
+If something goes wrong or you find a serious issue with the house, it could cost you money and legal trouble.
 You might find yourself stuck with a house that requires tens of thousands of dollars to make it livable.
 Because you waived your contingency, you’re obligated to complete the sale and may be stuck with a damaged home.

 Sometimes, people skip the inspection contingency when they’re in a bidding war or a seller’s market.
 Waiving this contingency can make you a more appealing buyer to the seller.
-Still, there are other ways to catch their attention, such as:
+But if the seller is confident in the condition of the home, they shouldn’t be worried about this contingency.
+There are other ways to catch their attention, such as:

-If you believe the best way to get the home is to waive the inspection contingency, you might still want to consider an information-only inspection.
+If you do waive the inspection contingency, you should strongly consider an information-only inspection.
 This means you’ll at least know what you’re getting, even if you can’t use that information to back out or renegotiate.
 Because many types of loans require an inspection before purchase, you might have to get one of these if you waive the contingency.

 The bottom line: A home inspection contingency has benefits